 Our certificate of incorporation provides that our board of directors is divided into three classes, each comprised of three directors.
 The directors designated as Class 1 directors have a term expiring at our annual meeting of stockholders in 2023.
-The directors designated as Class 2 directors have a term expiring at our annual meeting of stockholders in 2025.
+The directors designated as Class 2 directors have a term expiring at our annual meeting of stockholders in 2024, and the directors designated as Class 3 directors have a term expiring at our annual meeting of stockholders in 2025.
 Directors for each class will be elected at the annual meeting of stockholders held in the year in which the term for that class expires and thereafter will serve for a term of three years.
 At any meeting of stockholders for the election of directors at which a quorum is present, the election will be determined by a majority of the votes cast in an uncontested election by the stockholders entitled to vote at the election.
 A contested election will be determined by a plurality of the votes cast.
 Under the classified board provisions, it will take at least two elections of directors for any individual or group to gain control of our board.
 Accordingly, these provisions could discourage a third party from initiating a proxy contest, making a tender offer or otherwise attempting to gain control of us.